h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 The 3 arguments required:

-* int sockfd - a reference to the newly created socket (EAX was moved into EDX)
+* int sockfd -> A reference to the newly created socket (EAX was moved into EDX)
-* const struct sockaddr *addr – a pointer to the location on the stack of the sockaddr struct to be created
+* const struct sockaddr *addr -> A pointer to the location on the stack of the sockaddr struct to be created
-* socklen_t addrlen – the length of an IP socket address is 16 according to the header file /usr/include/linux/in.h
+* socklen_t addrlen -> The length of an IP socket address is 16 according to the header file /usr/include/linux/in.h

 The structure for handling internet addresses can be viewed via man pages for the header file: